joe4dev/faas-performance-mlr/README.md

 #### Export Instructions

 We used non-personalized private search mode through private Google Chrome browser windows wherever possible.
-Notice that the number of search results for Google search is only a rough estimate and typically changes when reaching the last page.
+Notice that the number of search results for Google search is only a rough estimate and typically changes (dramatically) when reaching the last page<sup>1</sup>.
-Further, Google sometimes omits entries similar to the displayed results: "In order to show you the most relevant results, we have omitted some entries very similar to the 200 already displayed.
-If you like, you can repeat the search with the omitted results included."
+Therefore, we used double quotes `"` for exact matching (i.e., exclude Google's fuzzy search results) and achieving more accurate search estimates.
-In that case, we repeated the search with and without the omitted results and kept both versions (e.g., google2 and google2.2 or google4.2 but google4 doesn't exist because omitted results have less pages).
+Further, Google filters out highly redundant search results by default.
+For the google1 query, we repeated the search with disabled redundancy filtering and kept both versions (e.g., google2 and google2.2 or google4.2 but google4 doesn't exist because omitted results have less pages)<sup>2</sup>.

 We used the Google Chrome export options for PDF and HTML in combination with the following steps:

 * google: 1) Paste link in private browser mode 2) Settings > Search Settings: choose region "United States" and 100 results per page